Conley scores 33 points, Jazz beat Clippers 106-100 - WHIZ News

+Conley came into the season with a focus on building off his solid performances inside the NBA bubble.
+In a short time, he’s already demonstrating his growth.
+He credited Utah coach Quin Snyder with giving him a chance to adapt and learn.

+“He stuck true to me,” Conley said.
+“He’s given me nothing but confidence.”

-Conley also dished out seven assists, and Donovan Mitchell added 15 points for the Jazz.
-Derrick Favors chipped in with 14 points and 11 rebounds off the bench as Utah earned its first home victory of the season.
+Donovan Mitchell added 15 points for the Jazz.
+Favors chipped in with 14 points and 11 rebounds off the bench as Utah earned its first home victory of the season.

 Paul George had 25 points, eight rebounds and six steals to lead Los Angeles.
 Kawhi Leonard added 20 points, 16 rebounds and nine assists.
 The Clippers shot just 38.8% from the field.